lubagloukhov/lubagloukhov.github.com/_posts/2014-10-25-evolution-of-constantly-varied.md

 ![RBSR Plot]({{lubagloukhov.github.com}}/assets/rbsrPlot.jpeg )

-I scraped the WOD Archive (ex: [http://www.crossfit.com/mt-archive2/2014_10.html](http://www.crossfit.com/mt-archive2/2014_10.html)) using Python and visualized the text using R. In the process, I attempted to to do the full bake in Python using the ggplot module.
+I scraped the WOD Archive (ex: [http://www.crossfit.com/mt-archive2/2014_10.html](http://www.crossfit.com/mt-archive2/2014_10.html)) using Python and visualized the text using R. In the process, I attempted to to do the full bake in Python using the [ggplot module](http://blog.yhathq.com/posts/ggplot-for-python.html).
 Unfortunately, the module leaves much to be desired, especially for those used to the rich flexibility of R's ggplot2().
 However, for the functionality that does exist the syntax should taste familiar.

-The DataFrame (df_lng) shows how many WODs ('value') contain a given movement ('variable') in a month (starting date indicated by 'date').
+On the plus side, code in Python should look familiar to ggplot2 fans.
+Givem the DataFrame (df_lng) shows how many WODs ('value') contain a given movement ('variable') in a month (starting date indicated by 'date')...

 ~~~ python
 plot = ggplot(df_lng, aes(x='date', y='value'))+\